adamsilver/adamsilver.io-jekyll/_posts/2015-12-15-why-we-stopped-tasking.md

 Scrum advocates breaking down stories into tasks because it:

-1. makes story estimation easier
+- makes story estimation easier;
-2. encourages collaboration
+- encourages collaboration; and
-3. enables the team to show granular process during a sprint.
+- enables the team to show granular process during a sprint.

 When one of my colleagues convinced me and the team to stop it we increased our velocity significantly.
 Here's why: